 In case you wonder why some photos on this walk are obviously in bright sunshine, and others very misty, they were taken on two different trips.

-This walk takes you to the top of the following hills: Nethermost Pike, High Crag (Grisedale), Helvellyn Lower Man, Helvellyn, and Dollywaggon Pike; and includes 3 Wainwrights, 1 Furth, 5 Birketts, 4 Nuttalls, 1 Marilyn, 2 Hewitts, 1 HuMP, and 1 County Top - Historic.
+This walk takes you to the top of the following hills: Nethermost Pike, High Crag (Grisedale), Helvellyn Lower Man, Helvellyn, and Dollywaggon Pike; and includes 3 Wainwrights, 1 Furth, 5 Birketts, 4 Nuttalls, 1 Marilyn, 2 Hewitts, 1 HuMP, 1 County Top - Historic, and 1 County Top - Current County and Unitary Authority.

 Walk height profile

 note that gradients are usually grossly exaggerated

 Starting in the car park at Swirls, walk towards the road until you reach a gate on your left, go through the gate and onto the track.
 This track meanders through the woods above the road.

 After approximately 1.5km (0.9 miles) walkers are directed to a footpath left of the track which then drops down towards the road.
 Officially the footpath is the right of way although it seems to be acceptable to remain on the track.
 The footpath is definitely more interesting.

 Both rejoin and the track continues above Wythburn Church, and eventually exits the woods at Homesdale Green Bridge where it turns sharp right to go back to the road.
 Here we continue straight ahead, signposted Grasmere, through a kissing gate.
 Go through the gate and over the bridge into the field.
 Follow the path alongside the wall to your right.

 Approaching Dunmail Raise the path jinks closer to the road.